 Before we dive into our wild camping tips and tricks though, we thought it’d be useful to quickly run through the basics.
 See this as a bit of an all-round wild camping guide, or if you’re already familiar, you can simply skip to the good stuff.

-At Much Better Adventures, we’ve always got your best interests – and your next adventure – at heart, so here we are, with our arms wide, our front door open, inviting you in for a cup of tea and ready to give you all of our wild camping tricks to help you out in the future.
+At Much Better Adventures, we’ve always got your best interests – and your next adventure – at heart.
+So here we are, with our arms wide, our front door open and inviting you in for a cup of tea.
+We'll give you all of our wild camping tricks to help you out with how to wild camp in the future.

-Going wild camping for the first time can be a bit of a daunting experience, but it’s actually incredibly simple once you know what you’re doing, and the more times you go, the more wild camping tips you’ll pick up for yourself along the way.
+Going wild camping for the first time can be a bit of a daunting experience, but it’s actually incredibly simple once you know what you’re doing.
+And the more times you go, the more tips for wild camping you’ll pick up by yourself along the way.
+Think of this as a mini wild camping guide.
 Here’s a few to get you started…

 What is Wild Camping?

 Wild camping is a blanket term that encompasses pretty much every type of camping outside of the boundaries of a regular campsite.
 Camping on a campsite, in your backyard (we’ve all been there) or in a music festival is just regular old camping.
 Camping near enough anywhere else is wild camping.
 If you’re pitching a tent at a campsite you’d normally leave it up for a good few days in the same spot, whereas the beauty of wild camping is that you can spend most of the day hiking further into the wilderness, then pitch your tent from sunset to sunrise before moving on to your next location, all the while feeling like an everyday Bear Grylls.

 Is Wild Camping Legal?